unparalleled-js/docs-1/features/handling-binary-files.md

 ---
-title: Binary files
+title: Handing binary files
 date: 2019-07-16 18:00:00 Z
 ---

-# Binary file
+# Handing binary file
 Binary files are files that are in a non-text format.
 It uses a more complex storage configuration and is not written in a human-readable language.
 Workato allows you to sync such files across your business systems with recipes.

 Workato has 2 approaches for moving files across apps, it works the same for text or binary files.